castiglionimax/process-csv/README.md

 GROUP BY
 s.period;
 ``
-Incurring a high computational cost if the table is large.
+This incurs a high computational cost if the table is large.

-Given all the aforementioned points, a proper design for this problem should be based on event sourcing, where each event is stored in a database (event store) and projections are generated:
+Given all the aforementioned points, a proper design for this problem should be based on event sourcing, where each event is stored in a database (event store) and projections are generated.
 For this exercise, there should be two projections: one for the account, where the current account balance is maintained, and another for the summary, where debits and credits are incremented within a given period.

 By using an event sourcing schema, the following advantages are gained:

 - Decoupling of Components: The update of the account and the summary are not related.
 Decoupling these different APIs would be straightforward.
 - Fault Recovery: In case of a failure, it is possible to reprocess events from a known point.
 - Audit Trail: All generated events are stored in the event store.
 Searching for a specific event would be easy since the account_id is the aggregate_id of the event.

-This project was built using RestFul api and Event Sourcing architecture, implementing in Go programming language.
-The API utilizes Event Sourcing principles con CQRS, where events are stored in a MongoDB event store with two projections in MySQL (account and summary)
-Additionally, CSV files are saved into a mount directory managed by  minio object store.
+- This project was built using a RESTful API and Event Sourcing architecture, implemented in the Go programming language.
+The API utilizes Event Sourcing principles with CQRS, where events are stored in a MongoDB event store with two projections in MySQL (account and summary).
+Additionally, CSV files are saved into a mounted directory managed by the Minio object store.
 It has an email server where account summaries will be sent.
 The entire project is containerized using Docker Compose.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)

-## installation
+## Installation

 This project uses Docker Compose for easy setup and deployment.
 Make sure you have Docker and Docker Compose installed on your system.
 Follow these steps to get started:
 1. Clone the repository:
 ```bash
    git clone https://github.com/castiglionimax/process-csv.git